tsutsui/netbsd-dcserv/README.txt

 6) type enter on following prompts (dump device, file system, init path)
 7) have fun

+Note: NetBSD 8.0 version has a bug that dhcpd(8) doesn't start as a daemon on startup.
+In that case login as root and start /usr/sbin/dhcpd manually.

 5. Misc

 20130522 version uses NetBSD 6.1 release binaries.
 20151122 version uses NetBSD 7.0 release binaries.
+20181130 version uses NetBSD 8.0 release binaries.

 6. Changes